Ohio Fair School Funding Plan (HB 1): Background

 In recent decades, Ohio’s Supreme Court has ruled four different times that Ohio’s method of funding schools violates the state constitution.
 As a result of those rulings, Ohio’s legislators have made several attempts to reform Ohio’s school funding system.
 The Ohio Fair School Funding Plan and its predecessors from prior legislative sessions are the first major attempts at a large-scale overhaul in Ohio in decades.

 Currently, the state’s education funding law is an attempt to “equalize education for all Ohio children, regardless of how rich or poor their community is,” according to the Cleveland Plain-Dealer.
 Most school districts are in one of two categories: districts where local property taxes are not sufficient to pay for school funding, and districts with higher property values that have a cap placed on how much state funding they get.

-According to Ohio Senate President Matt Huffman, decades ago Ohio spent half of all education funding on teacher’s salaries.
+According to Ohio Senate President Matt Huffman, decades ago Ohio spent half of all education funding on teachers' salaries.
 Presently, it is only 30 percent.
 In his proposed biennial state budget released in February 2021, Ohio Governor Mike DeWine did not include any changes to the state’s funding formula.

 In 2021, the base cost per pupil that the state pays to local schools is at $6,020.
 Proponents of the legislation argue that it is a broken formula that arrives at that dollar amount, as it “has no tether to actual costs or qualify.”